Kernun UTM can cooperate with the Dr.WEB or ClamAV antivirus programs

 administrator), and proper permissions need to be set (i.e., the

-directory must be writable by proxy-user
+directory must be writable by proxy-user).

 The IP address and the port the antivirus program listens on

-are specified in the section antivirus
+are specified in the section antivirus on the

-level of Kernun UTM's configuration, as
+system level of Kernun UTM's configuration, as

 shown in Figure 5.56, “Configuration of the connection to the antivirus program” (we